Duluth Loop

 Who will benefit from the Duluth Loop Reliability Project?

-Many customers within our project Study Area and in communities along the North Shore will directly benefit from the Duluth Loop Reliability Project.
-This includes many industrial, commercial, and residential customers who will benefit from enhanced reliability provided by this project.
+Many industrial, commercial, and residential customers within our project Study Area and in communities along the North Shore will directly benefit from the enhanced reliability provided by Duluth Loop Reliability Project.

 Why is Minnesota Power building a new transmission line?

-50% of our energy comes from renewable sources and we will continue to invest in affordable, reliable and increasingly carbon-free sources of energy for the communities we serve.
+About 50% of our energy comes from renewable sources and we will continue to invest in affordable, reliable, and increasingly carbon-free sources of energy for the communities we serve.

 As part of our clean energy commitment, we’ve reduced our reliance on coal-fired generation.
 In order to maintain a continuous supply of safe and reliable electricity, we must replace the support those coal plants once supplied to our system.
 To do this, we’re connecting transmission lines to enhance stability and reliability in our communities.